Sam-07-25/cafe-ai-agent/README.md

 # Cafe WhatsApp AI Agent
-(CURRENTLY IN PROGRESS) An AI-powered WhatsApp agent that handles customer inquiries for a small cafe business, built with Groq, LangChain, and Twilio.
+An AI-powered WhatsApp agent that handles customer inquiries for a small cafe business, built with Groq, LangChain, and Twilio.

 ## About
 I wanted to learn more about building AI agents, so I taught myself the core concepts from scratch.
 As a practical application, I built a WhatsApp agent for a small business, a space where I saw a real opportunity.
 Many small businesses lack the resources to handle customer inquiries efficiently, and an AI agent trained on business-specific information can fill that gap effectively.